Nikhil-Emmanuel/stock/README.md

 - **Pandas**: For data manipulation and cleaning.
 - **NumPy**: For numerical operations.

+## Working
+- **Input**: The user gives the ticker symbol of the stock and the source of data from which stock close prices are obtained.
+- **Processing**: The Flask backend invokes the model and scaler files [saved as `.pkl`] and passes the user's inputs as arguments.
+- **Output**: Once the model gives the output, this output is displayed on the UI via inner text of HTML.

 ## Installation

 Follow these steps to get your local development environment set up: